-Allergy History & Cancer Risk - Medical Studies
+Allergy and Cancer Risk - The Good

 A "balanced polymorphism" is a genetic pattern that can offer protection against certain diseases while increasing the risk of others.
 For example, carriers of sickle-cell anemia are resistant to malaria.
 Similarly, allergies may protect against some forms of cancer.